shiznish/Brazil-s-Covid-19-ICU-Prediction/README.md

    - Summarize key findings and model performance.
    - Provide recommendations based on predictions.
 ## Results

-* Best Model: [e.g., Random Forest Classifier]
-* Performance Metrics:
-   *    Accuracy: XX%
-   *
-Precision: XX%
-Recall: XX%
-F1 Score: XX%
+![image](https://github.com/user-attachments/assets/fe37a6bf-7218-483a-b9be-02c3cf4c9e7a)

-Dataset
+# Dataset
 The dataset used for this project is publicly available on Kaggle: COVID-19 Dataset by Sirio Libanês Hospital.

-![image](https://github.com/user-attachments/assets/fe37a6bf-7218-483a-b9be-02c3cf4c9e7a)